Adverse Possession in Texas

 It is not enough to be merely caring for property temporarily or even paying the taxes on it until the owner reappears.
 One can pay taxes on someone else’s property for years, but if other requirements of a lawful adverse possession claim are not met, then those payments are nothing more than a gift to the owner.

-Adverse possession may not be asserted against a governmental entity: “A person may not acquire through adverse possession any right or title to real property dedicated to public use” (Civ.
+Adverse possession may not be asserted against a governmental entity: “A person may not acquire through adverse possession any right or title to real property dedicated to public use.”
+Civ.
 Prac. & Rem.
 Code Sec.
-16.030(b)).
+16.030(b).

 Strict Rules Apply

 Adverse possession rules are specific and strict for a reason.
 As the Texas Supreme Court has stated, the adverse possession “doctrine itself is a harsh one, taking real estate from a record owner without express consent or compensation.”
 Tran v.
 Macha, 213 W.W.3d 913, 914 (Tex.
 2006).

 The statute sets forth rules and conditions under which the doctrine applies, and these must be conclusively met.
-Close enough is not good enough.
-In the event adverse possession is litigated, all issues become questions of fact to be decided by the court.

 The statute is structured in such a way as to require affirmative action by the record owner to reclaim the property within certain periods of time, referred to as statutes of limitation.
 If the record owner is prevented from taking the property back by means of peaceable self-help, then he or she must file a trespass to try title suit to establish legal ownership and reclaim possession.
 If the record owner does not act, then the claim is barred and the adverse possessor prevails.

 In order to become a successful adverse possessor, actual possession must occur along with an unambiguous intention to appropriate the property from the record owner.
 The phrase occasionally used in the case law is hostile intent which connotes both a state of mind and a range of actions that are clearly designed to claim the land and exclude all others.
 If such factors are uncertain or difficult to prove, then a claim of adverse possession will almost certainly fail.
 Nac Tex Hotel Co., Inc. v.
 Greak, 481 S.W.3d 327 (Tex.App.—Tyler 2015, no pet.).
-Notwithstanding this, adverse possession is fundamentally about action (on the part of the adverse possessor) and/or inaction (on the part of the record owner).
-Intent without action will not achieve adverse possession.

 Paying Taxes